British Asians: Art and design

 Anish Kapoor is an Indian-born British sculptor.
 Born in Mumbai, Kapoor has lived and worked in London since the early 1970s when he moved to study art, first at the Hornsey College of Art and later at the Chelsea College of Art and Design.
 Kapoor received the Turner Prize in 1991.
 Poulomi Desai, born in Hackney, London is a photographer and sound artist working with noise and electricity since the 1980s.
 She is an Oram Awards winner and curator of Usurp Art.
 Born in London and of Asian origin, Shezad Dawood became known for this work in various media in the early 2000s.
 Also born in London and of Pakistani origin, Haroon Mirza emerged as an artist in the late 2000s.
 Best known for his sculptural installations that generate sound, Mirza was awarded the Silver Lion for the Most Promising Artist at the 54th Venice Biennale in 2011.

 Shahidul Alam is a Bangladeshi photojournalist, teacher and social activist.
 He has been a photographer for more than forty years and "his photographs have been published in almost every major western media outlet".
 Saiman Miah is an architectural designer and graphic designer who designed one of the two £5 commemorative coins for the 2012 London Summer Olympics.

+Osman Yousefzada, of Afghan and Pakistani heritage, is an artist and fashion designer who was referred to as the "re-inventor of the Little Black Dress" by Vogue magazine in 2008.
+He had eventually become a renowned dresser, with several famous female celebrities wearing dresses created by Yousefzada.
+He also designed a large piece of public art at Selfridges Birmingham, in his home city, which was on display during the 2022 Commonwealth Games.

 Theatre company RIFCO Arts has been producing and touring productions based on the British Asian experience since 1999.